RobertoBorges/FunctionSpeech/README.md

 1. Creates a single storage account that serves both recordings and redacted storage purposes
 2. Creates all required containers (`audio-recordings`, `transcriptions`, and `redacted-transcriptions`)
+3. **Generates a SAS token** for blob access using the built-in `listAccountSas` function
-3. Sets up Application Insights for monitoring
+4. Sets up Application Insights for monitoring
-4. Deploys a Function App with a consumption plan
+5. Deploys a Function App with a consumption plan
-5. Configures all required environment variables
+6. Configures all required environment variables including the auto-generated SAS token
-6. Assigns necessary RBAC permissions for the Function App to access storage
+7. Assigns necessary RBAC permissions for the Function App to access storage

 ### Post-Deployment Steps